geekp2p/solo-node/README.md

    > `ckpool/src/`, ensuring the `autogen.sh` file exists before continuing.

-2. **Optional: customize credentials and payout addresses.** Copy `.env.example` to `.env` and edit any values you would like to override.
+2. **Optional: customize credentials and payout addresses.** Copy `.env.example` to `.env` (the repo intentionally keeps its own `.env` ignored so host-specific paths and secrets do not leak into Git) and edit any values you would like to override.
 Unset variables fall back to the defaults baked into `docker-compose.yml`.

 3. **Bring up the stack.**